Canadian Indian residential school system: Instruction style and outcomes

 Instruction provided to students was rooted in an institutional and European approach to education.
 It differed dramatically from child rearing in traditional knowledge systems based on 'look, listen, and learn' models.
 Corporal punishment and loss of privileges characterized the residential school system, while traditional Indigenous approaches to education favour positive guidance toward desired behaviour through game-based play, story-telling, and formal ritualized ceremonies.
 While at school, many children had no contact with their families for up to 10 months at a time, and in some cases had no contact for years.
 The impact of the disconnect from their families was furthered by students being discouraged or prohibited from speaking Indigenous languages, even among themselves and outside the classroom, so that English or French would be learned and their own languages forgotten.
 In some schools, they were subject to physical violence for speaking their own languages or for practicing non-Christian faiths.

 Most schools operated with the stated goal of providing students with the vocational training and social skills required to obtain employment and integrate into Canadian society after graduation.
 In actuality, these goals were poorly and inconsistently achieved.
 Many graduates were unable to land a job due to poor educational training.
 Returning home was equally challenging due to an unfamiliarity with their culture and, in some cases, an inability to communicate with family members using their traditional language.
 Instead of intellectual achievement and advancement, it was often physical appearance and dress, like that of middle class, urban teenagers, or the promotion of a Christian ethic, that was used as a sign of successful assimilation.
-There was no indication that school attendees achieved greater financial success than those who did not go to school.
 As the father of a pupil who attended Battleford Industrial School, in Saskatchewan, for five years explained: "he cannot read, speak or write English, nearly all his time having been devoted to herding and caring for cattle instead of learning a trade or being otherwise educated.
 Such employment he can get at home."
+There is some evidence that residential schooling increased the probability of employment, but this effect disappeared in the context of more abusive schools.
+The First Nations Information Governance Centre found no significant difference in the percentage of adults who finished high school based on residential school attendance.